zozzlethena/docs/pages/launch.md

 ### Initial Distribution

-Velodrome will launch with initial distribution of 400M VELO airdropped to DeFi community members, protocols, and DAOs likeliest to play an active role in the Optimism ecosystem.
+Velocimeter will launch with initial distribution of 400M VELO airdropped to DeFi community members, protocols, and DAOs likeliest to play an active role in the Optimism ecosystem.